Rachitgarg56/admission_system/README.md

 ```

 ---

-## AI Assistance Disclosure

-This project was built with assistance from Claude (Anthropic).
-AI was used to:
-- Generate boilerplate Express/Next.js structure
-- Write SQL queries and model methods
-- Build UI components and Tailwind styling

 All business logic (seat allocation, quota validation, admission number generation, confirmation rules) was reviewed and verified against the BRS requirements.